ReeceHarding/email/implementation_plan.md

 - README.md with setup instructions

 **Tests**:
-1. Test that all required directories exist
+1. Test that all required directories exist (implemented in project-structure.test.ts)
-2. Test that package.json contains all necessary dependencies
+2. Test that package.json contains all necessary dependencies (implemented in dependencies.test.ts)
-3. Test that the Next.js application can start without errors
+3. Test that the Next.js application can build without errors (implemented in build.test.ts)

 **Checkpoint Test**: Verify project builds without errors.
 ```bash